jraleman/cv/index.md

 `Jun 2015 – Sep 2015`
 _Teacher Assistant - Panama City, Panama (4 months)_

 > - Robotics programming, design and fabrication of production fixtures.

-> - Perform preventive, predictive, and corrective maintenance on electrical and mechanical equipment.

-> - Downstream interfacing for specialty work cells to maximize machine utilization with personnel safety as a first.

-> - Wrote programs for new robot installation of 3 & 6 axis robots
+Wrote programs for new robot installation of 3 & 6 axis robots

+> - Assisted in instructing over 150 students in mechatronics courses, contributing to a 10% increase in overall class performance.

+> - Developed 5 new lab exercises that enhanced hands-on learning, boosting student engagement scores by 25%.

+> - Streamlined laboratory setup processes, reducing preparation time by 40% and increasing class efficiency.

+> - Provided one-on-one tutoring to students, resulting in a 50% improvement in their individual test scores.

+> - Managed and maintained laboratory equipment valued at $150,000.

-> - Terminated in-devices into Programmable Logic Control (PLC), programed in-devices for remote operations, and tested in-devices for well emergency shut-downs.
+> - Integrated Programmable Logic Control (PLC), programed in-devices for remote operations, and tested in-devices for well emergency shut-downs.

 ### Electrician Assistant {#electricidadtotal_2011}